thayerAlshaabi/DeepEye/src/object_classifier/lane_detection/README.md

 ![canny](readme_imgs/canny.png)  |  ![thresholds](readme_imgs/thresholds.jpeg)

 #### Perspective Transform
 This step is a very basic step, yet very crucial to figure out the lane curvature.
-The idea is to map the pixels in a given image to different ones with a new perspective, particularly, a **bird’s-eye view** in order to view a lane from above.
+The idea is to map the pixels in a given image to different ones with a new perspective, particularly, a **bird’s-eye view** in order to view a lane from above [cv2.getPerspectiveTransform & cv.warpPerspective](https://docs.opencv.org/3.4.0/da/d6e/tutorial_py_geometric_transformations.html).

 ![bird’s-eye view](readme_imgs/birdseye.jpg)